Seagate/halon/distributed-process-scheduler/README.md

 A transition request of type (2) does block the submitter process until the scheduler decides to make that transition.

-Almost all calls of this library will block unless the scheduler is started first.

 ## Building and installation